UjanGuin/ZYLO-UNIFIED/SECURITY.md

 ---

-Thank you for helping keep ZYLO-RiG0R secure.
+Thank you for helping keep ZYLO-UNIFIED secure.